davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 ## Model setup

-Evaluation of potential thermal scenarios sampled by Crystal Knob requires constraints on the implied present geotherm.
-Forward-modeling of the initial thermal conditions will help assess the level of separation between the scenarios after 25 Myr or more of re-equilibration beneath the continental margin.
-To distinguish between potential emplacement mechanisms for this mantle lithosphere, a forward model of the geotherm implied by each case is constructed.
+To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, a forward model of the geotherm implied by each of the tectonic scenarios shown in @fig:neogene_sections is constructed.
 A model based on the one-dimensional heat-flow equation
 \begin{equation}
 \frac{\partial T}{\partial t} = \frac{k}{\rho C_p} \frac{\partial^2